Paolo Cirio. Artist's statement. 2016.

 His artistic research strives to expand contemporary art into unconventional practices, content, and public.
 His aesthetic investigations are highly conceptual with layered and interconnected meanings, functions and agents presented as whole closed referential system of interrelated ideas and actions.

 Paolo Cirio's art installations translate the gathering, processing, and dissemination of sensitive information into visual forms for the exhibition setting.
 Within the space of an art exhibition, Cirio's work translates and documents multilayered concepts, public art interventions, or ethereal time-based online performances.
 With prints, videos, and custom artifacts, the installations present, crystallize, and document ideas, reactions, and contexts of the works taken from its original setting to a formal mode of presentation.

-Cirio's fine art condenses critiques of information systems and dynamics into archival artifacts to visually document and illustrate complex structures and flows.
+Cirio's fine art condenses critiques of information systems and processing into artifacts to visually document and illustrate complex structures and flows examined by his conceptual artworks.
 Cirio's installation art combines images, photographs, diagrams, documents, artifacts, and videos to engage the general audience in experiencing and discovering subjects, outcomes, and significance of his interventions and concepts.

-| | | | | |
+| | | | | | | |